Crystal Palace Park: History

 The park also housed one of the pioneer speedway tracks, which opened for business in 1928.
 The Crystal Palace Glaziers raced in the Southern and National Leagues up to 1933 when the promotion moved on to a track in New Cross.
 The extensive grounds were used in pre-war days for motorcycle racing and, after the 1950s, for motorcar racing; this was known as the Crystal Palace circuit.
 Large sections of the track layout still remain as access roads around the park.
 The circuit itself fell into disuse after the final race in 1972, although it has been digitally recreated in the Grand Prix Legends racing simulation and 2010 sees the 10 years of campaigning work to reopen the track culminating in Motorsport at the Palace.

 The National Sports Centre (NSC) was built in 1964 on the old football ground.
 In 2005 the Mayor of London and the London Development Agency (LDA) took control of the NSC as part of London's bid for the 2012 Summer Olympics and Paralympics, and it is now managed by Greenwich Leisure on their behalf.
 The park also once housed a ski slope.

 After the abolition of the Greater London Council, the ownership of the park was transferred to London Borough of Bromley in 1986, which oversaw a number of restoration works on the site.
 A third of the park was restored between 2001 and 2003, including the dinosaur figures.

 21st century and the Crystal Palace Park Trust

 In 2007 the London Development Agency developed a Masterplan for the park that cost almost £70 million.
 Although the Masterplan received planning permission in December 2010, the funds were never identified.

+In 2012, Dulwich Paragon Cycling Club took over organisation of the long-running Crystal Palace Criteriums (CPCrits), continuing the weekly Tuesday evening races for Youth, Junior, Senior & Elite categories.

 In 2015 Bromley council committed resources to an adapted version of the 2007 Masterplan.
 This regeneration plan included plans to raise a £40 million endowment fund (largely through two residential developments and grant giving bodies) to establish a sustainable business model run by a new charitable trust that would eventually become the sole custodian of the park.
 A shadow board was established in 2016, becoming the Crystal Palace Park Trust in 2018 and a registered charity in 2021.
 The Trust took ownership of the park in 2023, work on regeneration began in May 2025 and is expected to be largely completed by 2027.